As a qualified personal trainer, I’m often asked the question, “what do personal trainers think about Beachbody?”

 If you’ve spent any time researching Beachbody then there’s little doubt you’ve heard of Shakeology – it’s pushed hard by both the company and Beachbody coaches.

 Shakeology is a meal replacement shake that many people use to assist with weight loss.
-Shakeology is healthier than many other competing products (1), however it’s quite expensive and I’m personally not a fan of substituting real food with shakes, especially not long-term.
+Shakeology is healthier than many other competing products (2), however it’s quite expensive and I personally prefer Orgain protein shakes from a taste, nutritional value and price perspective.

 With that said, I’m not against the Shakeology product in and of itself – rather, I wish it wasn’t pushed so heavily by Beachbody (but I understand the reasoning – it is their flagship product, after all.)